-Visit the Plan Review Process webpage for information regarding applications, appointments, Plan Review meetings and the inspection and approval process.
+Visit the Food Facilities Design Assessment and Permitting webpage for information regarding applications, appointments, design assessment meetings and the inspection and approval process.

 Catering Food Establishment means an approved food establishment that is serving or preparing food at a location other than its permitted location for a contracted food service event.
 This also includes a place of business or organization that routinely contracts with a catering food establishment to provide food items for individual sale to employees or members of that business, if the food was prepared in a commissary and transported, displayed, handled and offered for sale as specified in these regulations.

 Event Location means an unpermitted location that is not owned by the caterer where food is distributed to guests at a contracted private event.

 Permanent Catering Support Pantry/Banquet Support Pantry means a facility that is owned or leased by a caterer and serviced by, but remote from, the catering food establishment, for the purpose of conducting banquet service at the remote location, and that maintains at the remote location permanently installed food service equipment and or food storage.

 Remote Service Site means a permitted location that is not owned by the caterer where food items, provided by the caterer, are sold by the piece to individual consumers for a limited period of time in any one 24-hour period.

 A caterer must operate directly from a permitted kitchen that is capable of supporting the proposed operation (operation plans and menus must be submitted in writing).